Frequently Asked Questions

 - May – the opener.
 This can often be one of the best bites of the year

 - October – Can be amazing, but weather gets more inconsistent which can change patterns from day to day

 - July/August- weather is comfortable and fish are very active, but more delicate tactics can be needed to produce large numbers of fish.

 It is true and widely known that walleyes are excellent nocturnal predators, and in the case of Leech Lake, they also seem to be quite shallow during the summer months compared to typical summer walleye patterns.
 Even in the heat of summer, prime walleye locations will still often be in 8-14ft of water, which is why you may have heard that night fishing, or fishing with some wind can be more effective.
 Although this is true, transition areas are key (weed edges to sand, or gravel to muck/sand) are where the walleyes will be during the summer.
 Adjusting daytime tactics to a more finicky bite can and will still produce limits in the middle of the summer.

 All rates and fees are available on our rates page.
 We don’t believe in hidden fees and try to be transparent on what to expect during the booking process.
 If you are bringing a boat, you will need to pay for a boat lift/dock space in addition to your lodging.
-If you are renting a boat, your rental fee will include the boat lift space as well as the first tank of fuel.
+If you are renting a boat, your rental fee will include the boat lift space as well.

 Yes we do.
 We offer regular 87 octane, and ethanol free fuel.
 Due to environmental reasons we do not allow customer gas cans on our docks or beaches, but we are always available to help you fill up.
 For bait, we utilize several local vendors to stock live bait that is working for current fishing patterns.
 From night crawlers and leeches to suckers for fall musky fishing, we make it easy for you to get bait.